-Well, queer can mean a whole lot of different things!
-It’s a word with a complicated history to the LGBT community, and depending on the context can be both extremely positive and empowering, but also deeply negative and hurtful.
-Many LGBT people embrace it, while for others it can be extremely hurtful.
+The word queer can mean a whole lot of different things.
+It’s a word with a complicated history to the LGBTI+ community, and depending on the context can be both extremely positive and empowering, but also deeply negative and hurtful.
+Many LGBTI+ people embrace it, while for others it can be extremely hurtful.
 In the dictionary Queer is defined as something different or something else.
 Queer can apply to many things, it can be how a person identifies their Gender, their Orientation, their Gender Expression or all of these together.

 Well that depends how it’s used.
 Queer was originally used as a homophobic insult, and it is still very often used as a slur.

-In the 1980s however, many LGBT activists decided to reclaim the word, and started identifying themselves as queer.
+In the 1980s however, many LGBTI+ activists decided to reclaim the word, and started identifying themselves as queer.
 This was to take the negative power out of the word, and make it into something positive and useful.
 Since then, the word has evolved to mean a lot of different things to different people.
-Here’s the lowdown:

 An umbrella term

-Queer is sometimes used by LGBT people, as an umbrella term for the entire LGBT community.
+Queer is sometimes used by LGBTI+ people, as an umbrella term for the entire LGBTI+ community.
 Queer is also used by people who aren’t straight or cisgender, but don’t quite identify as lesbian, gay, bisexual or transgender either.

 A unique identity in itself

-Queer is not just an umbrella term for all LGBT people, but it is often used as a specific identity in itself.
+Queer is not just an umbrella term for all LGBTI+ people, but it is often used as a specific identity in itself.

 There can be a political element to the word queer.
 Sometimes when someone identifies as queer, it’s as a statement that they reject heteronormative and gender normative societal norms and values.